 Start by removing the stem from your mini foam pumpkins.
 Then push a stick into the center of the pumpkin.

-To make faux caramel you’ll need to mix up some caramel color acrylic paint and Mod Podge.
+To paint the pumpkins to look like caramel you’ll need to mix up some caramel color acrylic paint and Mod Podge.

 Mix equal parts Gloss Mod Podge and Caramel color acrylic paint.
 Mod Podge adds thickness as well as glue to adhere faux sprinkles or faux chopped nuts.